Boundary Components of Mumford-Tate Domains: Introduction

 \section{Introduction}

-Mumford-Tate groups are the natural ($\QQ$-algebraic) symmetry groups of Hodge structures, in the sense of stabilizing the (mixed) Hodge substructures of all tensor powers of a (mixed) Hodge structure and its dual.
-They were originally introduced by Mumford \cite{Mu} to give a Hodge-theoretic characterization of certain families of abelian varieties studied by Kuga and Shimura.
-In that {}``classical'' context -- of weight one Hodge structures -- they turned out to have spectacular applications to the Hodge conjecture and to Shimura varieties (cf. \cite{De}, \cite{Ke,Mi}).
-For Hodge structures of higher weight, Mumford-Tate groups and the homogeneous classifying spaces for Hodge structures with given {}``symmetries'' that are provided by their orbits -- called \emph{Mumford-Tate domains} -- have been less explored, a situation which started to change with the works \cite{C}, \cite{FL}, and \cite{GGK}.
-The present paper studies degenerations of Hodge structure within this context.
+Mumford-Tate groups are the natural $\QQ$-algebraic symmetry groups of Hodge structures, in the sense of stabilizing the Hodge substructures of all tensor powers of a Hodge structure and its dual.
+The modern definition, for Hodge structures of arbitrary weight, is due to Deligne \cite{De3}, with a generalization to mixed Hodge structures by Deligne (unpublished) and Andr\'e \cite{An}.
+They were originally introduced by Mumford and Tate \cite{Mu} to provide a Hodge-theoretic characterization of certain families of abelian varieties studied by Kuga and Shimura.
+In that ``classical'' context of weight one Hodge structures, they led to Deligne's reformulation of Shimura varieties in terms of reductive groups (cf. \cite{De5,Mi,Ke}) and his subsequent proof that Hodge cycles on abelian varieties are absolute (cf. \cite{De}).
+Hence they already have deep and longstanding ties with Hodge theory and algebraic geometry on the one hand, and with the theory of automorphic representations on the other.
+Amplifying the latter point, it turns out that (up to isogeny) the semisimple real Lie groups admitting discrete series representations are precisely those which arise as the group of real points $G(\mathbb{R})$ of a Mumford-Tate group of a pure Hodge structure.